gmacciocca/coffee-with-congress/backend/README.md

     sys.path.append('lib')

-1. Create a new CloudSQL instance.
+1. Setup CloudSQL instance.

-Please note that only 1st generation CloudSQL instance are currently supported for Google App Engine applications.

-* From the Google Cloud Console, go to [Storage > CloudSQL> Create Instance](https://console .developers.google.com/project/_/sql/create)

-* Under [Access Control > IP Address](https://console.developers.google.com/project/_/sql/instances/polls/access-control/ip),  Request IPv4 Address.
-This address will be your HOST for remote access to the
-      CloudSQL instance in mysite/settings.py, so replace `<your-database-host>` with this address.

-* Under [Databases](https://console.developers.google.com/project/_/sql/instances/polls/databases), click New Database and create the name for your database in mysite/settings.py.
 Replace

-      `<your-database-name>` with this value.
+      `<your-database-name>` with 'cwc'.

 At this point, your deployed AppEngine application can access the database, after you replace `<your-project-id>:<your-cloudsql-instance>` and `<your-database-name>` in mysite/settings.py.
 The following instructions are to connect to the same CloudSQL instance locally.
 Alternatively, you could install a local MySQL instance and use that in development.